tylerlitrel/cs-3251/README.txt

 We found that it makes file transfer more reliable.

 General Usage:
+In order to run the application you will have to use Python 3.
+This is a result of our implementation using the bytearray features of Python. python3 fta_server.py X A P python3 fta_client.py X A P

 1.start the client as specified in the syllabus.
 2.start the server as specified in the syllabus.
 3.type 'connect' and the client will connect to the server